Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Tests and comparisons

-In \cite{Poghossian2}, basing on the AGT conjecture, the author found the asymptotic behaviour of the instanton partition function in $N=2$ theory with four antifundamental multiplets\footnote{Here we changed the sign of $q_{\rm IR}$ with respect to \cite{Poghossian2} due to different conventions. }.
+In \cite{Poghossian2}, based on the AGT conjecture, the author found the asymptotic behaviour of the instanton partition function in the $N=2$ theory with four antifundamental multiplets\footnote{Here we changed the sign of $q_{\rm IR}$ with respect to \cite{Poghossian2} due to different conventions. }.

 We have written the asymptotic in terms of $w_1=-a_1^2=-A^2$ to make it more consistent with our general result.
-According to \cite{Poghossian2, Billoetal} in $N=2$ case the IR and UV couplings are connected as
+According to \cite{Poghossian2, Billoetal}, in the $N=2$ case the IR and UV couplings are connected as

-Note that in $N=2$ case there is only one way to approach infinity.
+Note that in the $N=2$ case there is only one way to approach infinity.

 Let us compare (\ref{eqn:pogh2}) with (\ref{eqn:asympt2Nantifund}).
-First of all, the right hand side of (\ref{qUVN2}), up to a sign of the argument, is known as the modular $\lambda$-function which is defined by $\exp(\pi \ii \tilde{\tau}(\lambda(q)))=q$, where
+First of all, the right-hand side of (\ref{qUVN2}), up to a sign in the argument, is known as the modular $\lambda$-function which is defined by $\exp(\pi \ii \tilde{\tau}(\lambda(q)))=q$, where